Make a gift

 Gifts can be made as one-off or recurring donations in a number of ways.
 Please follow the links below for more information:

-Do not hesitate to get in touch with Caitlin Tebbit if you would like to discuss the many different ways to support the Department of Chemistry.
+Do not hesitate to get in touch with get in touch if you would like to discuss the many different ways to support the Department of Chemistry.

 Tax-efficient Giving